30 Figures of Speech Definition and Examples [Find PDF and Quiz]

 What are Figures of Speech?

-Figures of Speech are developed and expressed through a variety of different rhetorical techniques.
+Figures of Speech are expressed through various techniques such as metaphirs, similes, hyperbole, and personification.
 All of us use different figures of speech in our daily conversations, both deliberately and subconsciously.

 There is a wide range of different types of figures of speech that are used in our daily communication.
 Let us take a look at some of the most popular ones that are used extensively: